hnevkop/callable-workers/README.md

 gradle 7.2

 ## Description of the compoments:
-Worker - A worker is a class that implements Callable interface.
+- Worker - A worker is a class that implements Callable interface.
 It is responsible for doing some work and returning a result.
-For demo purposes set the sleep time to simulate the work.
+For demo purposes set the sleep time to 500ms to simulate the work.
-WorkersExecutor - A class that is responsible for executing the workers.
+- WorkersExecutor - A class that is responsible for executing the workers.
 It takes a list of workers and executes them in parallel, collects the results.
-WorkerService - A class that is responsible for calling the workers and getting the results.
+- WorkerService - A class that is responsible for calling the workers and getting the results.
 It uses WorkersExecutor to execute the workers.
 Demo purposes only.

 ## Running the application

-To run the application, execute the following command in the root directory of the project:
+To run the application, execute the java class in the root directory of the project:
 ```shell
 CallWorkersApplication.java
 ```